 You’re not alone, depression is common

 Anyone can develop depression.
 The number one reason people seek counseling is to get help with their depression.
 According to the National Alliance on Mental Health (NAMI) more than 17 million Americans had at least one depressive episode in the past year.
 Studies show that the global pandemic has tripled depression symptoms in people.
 More than ever we are all feeling isolated, disconnected, alone, and withdrawn.
-Covid-19 has led to many people feeling more sadness, loneliness, and despair.
+The last few years have been hard on people’s mental health.

 What’s holding you back?

 Americans do not like to talk about depression.
 We don’t want to be viewed as weak or lacking willpower.
 It can feel embarrassing to reach out for help because our society hides mental health issues in the dark.